The Florida Climate Center serves as the primary resource for climate data, information, and services in the state of Florida.

 Agriculture-Related Impacts.

-Appendix 2: Select daily maximum and minimum temperature records (° F) broken or tied during December (compiled from NOAA, NWS).
+Appendix 2: Select daily maximum and minimum temperature records (° F) broken during May (compiled from NOAA, NWS).
+A value breaking or tying the record for the entire month of May is indicated by ** or *

 Prepared by Lydia Stefanova, Daniel J. Brouillette, and David F. Zierden.